MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 ##### Course catalog documents formatting and schema

 The document needs to be in CSV format with a maximum size of 18 MB.
-The document must contain the required fields **course title** and **course ID**.
+The document must contain the required fields **course title**, **course ID**, and **course URL**.
 Including the recommended fields improves the experience for students by returning better search results and skill identification.

 > [!NOTE]
 > Start with the [sample course catalog]( https://aka.ms/career-coach/docs/it-admins/sample-catalog) document to get started.